 In 2006, Shakespeare had won a $30 million jackpot in the Florida Lottery.
 It should have been the grandest moment of his life, an opportunity to experience exotic pleasures and visit faraway locations.
 The lottery winner chose a lump sum payment of nearly $17 million and immediately purchased an opulent million-dollar home in Lakeland, Florida.
 Three years later he vanished from sight.
 He had been missing for a period of nine months before detectives found his body in a five – foot grave under a concrete slab.

 Shakespeare’s body was discovered behind the two-story ranch house of the boyfriend of Dorice ‘DeeDee’ Moore, 37, who befriended him a year after he won the lottery.
 Police connected the dots and quickly established a motive.
 The home had been purchased by Moore and listed in the name of her boyfriend.
-Moore had also asked an unnamed witness if he knew anyone who was
+Moore had also asked an unnamed witness if he knew anyone who was waiting sentencing to prison who would be willing to take the rap for the murder in exchange for $50,000.
+Moore was charged as an accessory after the fact to first-degree murder.

 At the time of his winning, Shakespeare, 43, was employed as an assistant truck driver.
 He lived with his mother in a rural location east of Tampa.
 Shakespeare, who had a criminal record, was barely literate.
 Still, he was extremely generous with his fortune and quickly gave much of it away as people gathered outside his mother’s home, pleading for a portion of the cash and a share of his good fortune.